Ryder Cup: Founding of the Cup

 The Ryder Cup.
-An event sponsored by English businessman Samuel Ryder, the figure on top is modeled after professional golfer Abe Mitchell, Ryder's private coach.
+The figure on top is modeled after professional golfer Abe Mitchell, the private coach of the event's original sponsor, English businessman Samuel Ryder.

 Gleneagles 1921

 On 27 September 1920, Golf Illustrated wrote a letter to the Professional Golfers' Association (PGA) of America suggesting that a team of 12 to 20 American professionals be chosen to play in the 1921 Open Championship, to be financed by popular subscription.
 The idea was that of James D. Harnett, who worked for the magazine.
 At that time, no American golfer had won the Open Championship.
 The PGA of America replied positively and announced the idea in the November 1920 issue.
 The fund was called the British Open Championship Fund.
 By the following spring, the idea had been firmed up.
 A team of 12 would be chosen, who would sail in time to play in a warm-up tournament at Gleneagles, the Glasgow Herald 1000 Guinea Tournament, before the Open at St Andrews two weeks later.
 The team was chosen by the PGA of America's president and secretary, George Sargent and Alec Pirie, with the assistance of United States Golf Association Vice-president Robert Gardner.
 A team of 11 sailed with James Harnett from New York on the on 24 May 1921.

 The idea for a 12-man international match between the American and Great Britain professionals was reported in The Times on 17 May, with James Douglas Edgar being reported as the probable 12th player.
 The match would be played at Gleneagles on Monday 6 June, the day before the start of the 1000 Guinea Tournament.
 With Great Britain's Jim Barnes indisposed, the match became a 10-man contest.
 The match consisted of five foursomes in the morning and 10 singles in the afternoon, played on the King's Course.
 The match was won by Great Britain by nine matches to three, with three matches halved.

-The British team was: George Duncan (captain), James Braid, Arthur Havers, Abe Mitchell, James Ockenden, Ted Ray, James Sherlock, J.H.
-Taylor, Josh Taylor, and Harry Vardon.
+The British team was: George Duncan (captain), James Braid, Arthur Havers, Abe Mitchell, James Ockenden, Ted Ray, James Sherlock, J. H. Taylor, Josh Taylor, and Harry Vardon.
 The American team was: Emmet French (captain), Clarence Hackney, Walter Hagen, Charles Hoffner, Jock Hutchison, Tom Kerrigan, George McLean, Fred McLeod, Bill Mehlhorn and Wilfrid Reid.
 Gold medals were presented by Katharine Stewart-Murray, Duchess of Atholl, to each member of the teams at the conclusion of the Glasgow Herald tournament on Saturday.